pimpcapital/ParallelGit/README.md

 The important property in the performance aspect is the size of the repository has little impact on individual task's runtime and memory foot print.
 The resource usage per task is predominantly decided by the number and the sizes of the files in the task scope.

-However, it would not be correct to conclude that time and memory complexity are linear to request size as there are overheads generated at different stages.
+However, it would be incorrect to say the time and space complexities are linear to the size of a request as there are Git has other internal overheads at different stages.
 One worth mentioning overhead comes from the siblings of the involved nodes.
-Each sibling increases the size of the tree object of the parent.
+The more sibling a node has, the more references its parent tree object needs to store. e.g Loading a file with 2000 siblings in the same directory takes more time (and CPU cycles) than loading a file with only 2 siblings.

 Advanced features